jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 A JupyterLab application is comprised of:

--  A core Application object
+-  A core Applicaztion object
 -  Plugins

 Plugins